Skip to main content

 Augustine finally arrived in Africa in 388, settling at Thagaste with his group of Christian "brothers".
 The group was something of a Christian think tank, and Augustine's role included that of answering questions on the faith; he would later publish eighty three such questions covering a range of theological and other issues.

 In 391, Augustine made a trip to the nearby town of Hippo, served by bishop Valerius.
 It was on this trip that he was begged to accept ordination from the bishop and to help him in his work.
 At Hippo, Augustine organised a monastic community for which he wrote a "rule" (monastic instructions for communal living) - the most ancient western monastic rule.
 Several brothers came from Thagaste to "get things started".
 The make-up of the Hippo monastic community was different to that at Thagaste, and included former slaves.
 Later on, a parallel community for nuns was formed at Hippo.
 During this time, Augustine wrote polemical works against the thinking of the Manichees.
-In 396, Augustine was made co-bishop alongside Valerius, and on the latter's death in 397, Augustine went on to serve as sole bishop of Hippo until his death in 430.
+In 396, Augustine was made co-bishop alongside Valerius, and on the latter's death in 397, Augustine became sole bishop at Hippo.

 [to be continued...]